ben-laufer/Low-Pass-WGBS-of-DS-NDBS/README.md

 		- `mmc3.xlsx`: RUNX1 ChIP-seq peaks.
 Reference is in the manuscript.
 		- `RUNX1_ChIP_Overlap.R`: Analysis and plot of integration of WGBS data with RUNX1 ChIP-seq data.
 	- `Transcription_Factor_Analysis`
-		- `homer.sh`: Parallel HOMER known transcription factor motif analyses for multiple DMRichR comparisons.
+		- `homer.sh`: Parallel HOMER known transcription factor motif analyses for multiple comparisons.
-		- `marge.R`: Parsing and summary heatmap for multiple DMR HOMER comparisons using MARGE.
+		- `marge.R`: Parsing and summary heatmap for HOMER analyses of multiple comparisons using MARGE.

 ## Reference